spring-io/dataflow.spring.io/content/documentation/pages/5-feature-guides/3-batch/6-composed-task.md

 ```

 The `maven:` protocol specifies a Maven artifact, which is resolved by using the remote and local Maven repositories configured for the Data Flow server.
-To register an application, select `Add Applications` and `Register one or more applications`.
+To register an application, click the `Applications` tab on the left side of the page.
+Select `Add Applications` and `Register one or more applications`.
 For `task-a` fill in the form, as shown in the following image, and click `Register the application(s)`.

 ![Register the  transition sample](images/SCDF-composed-task-register-timestamp-app-maven.png)